dimitrisr/django-startup-template/README.md

 switch to the new application folder

 ```
-django-admin.py startproject --template=https://github.com/rudasn/django-startup-template/zipball/master --extension=py,md,conf MY_AWESOME_PROJECT; cd MY_AWESOME_PROJECT
+django-admin.py startproject --template=https://github.com/rudasn/django-startup-template/zipball/master --extension=py,md,conf,.gitignore app; cd app
 ```

-This command will create a new folder named *MY_AWESOME_PROJECT* in which your Django project will live.
+This command will create a new folder named **```app```** in which your Django project will live.

-Now browse to the new project's directory and follow the instructions in README
+Now browse to the new project's directory and follow the instructions in **SETUP.md**.